 After going through the reviews and setting the shocks evaluated, you probably have an idea about which is best for your Harley.
 There are both front and rear shocks, so be sure that what you’re getting is the one you actually need.
 Additionally, know whether or not it will fit your bike.
 If you’re using a bike that isn’t a Harley, you may have more choices available but require extensive tuning before it ready to go next to your wheels.

-Regardless, the top two picks from the list are the Progressive Suspension 944-4020UT (rear) and 31-4000 (front), chosen from their smooth performance over rough pavement and relatively easy setup.
+Regardless, the top pick from the list is the Progressive Suspension 944-4020UT, chosen for their smooth performance over rough pavement and relatively easy setup.
 But don’t discard your consideration for the others, which could be refined to fit your bike better.
 No matter which shocks you do purchase, it’s a guarantee that the product will be much more enjoyable on your bike than what’s provided from the factory brand.
 And with more absorption comes better or longer rides during your travels.

 1 thought on “Best Rear Shocks for Harley Davidson: Keep Your Harley’s Ride Smooth”

 I would suggest you review Super Shox for HD baggers.
 No, you can’t buy them at amazon.
 You have to call their manufacturing facility and order them.
 No, they are not cheap, but with a LIFETIME full replacement warranty and superior quality, they are by far the best.
 CHECK THEM OUT!!

 Ride quality and handling characteristics are without compare!